PhoenixTales/wiki.gothicarchive.org/misc/prophecy.md

   - there were supposed to be 7 signs appearing that this time has come
   - hero finds out that voluntarily fulfilling these signs himself is the only way to get access to the temple entrance guarded by orcs and open it
   - it is unclear to what degree it was hero's free willed choice, and to what degree it was his pre-destined fate playing out with a mere illusion of choice
+- `Evil sleeps in the depths for 1000 years.
+When the awakening threatens, a savior will come.
+7 signs will tell you of the awakening.`
+  - German: `Das Böse schläft für 1000 Jahre in der Tiefe.
+Wenn das Erwachen dräunt, wird ein Retter kommen.
+7 Zeichen werden euch vom Erwachen künden.` (from `Phoenix Hauptmissionen`)
+- `How a thousand years ago the orcs brought evil into the world and perished because of it.
+They just managed to make the evil fall into a thousand-year sleep and seal his temple.
+The scripture ends with the prophecy that one day someone will try to awaken the sleeper.
+At the same time, the savior will come who will banish evil from the world.
+The signs that announce this are written down in the 7 prophecies`
+  - German: `wie vor tausend Jahren die Orks das Böse auf die Welt holten und daran zugrunde gingen.
+Sie schafften es gerade noch, das Böse in einen tausendjährigen Schlaf fallen zu lassen und seinen Tempel zu versiegeln.
+Die Schrift endet mit der Prophezeiung, daß eines Tages jemand versuchen wird, den Schläfer wieder zu erwecken.
+Gleichzeitig wird der Retter kommen, der das Böse wieder aus der Welt verbannt.
+Die Zeichen, die das ankündigen sind in den 7 Prophezeiungen niedergeschrieben` (from `Phoenix Hauptmissionen`)
+- known prophecised signs according to `Phoenix Hauptmissionen`:
+  - `1.
+The first twitch of the Krushak will ring in your ears and drive you mad.
+This is the sign that Krushak will soon awaken.
+(Wave of Madness)`
+    - German: `Das erste Zucken des Krushak wird euch in den Ohren klingen und euch in den Wahnsinn treiben.
+Dies ist das Zeichen dafür, daß Krushak bald erwachen wird.
+(Wahnsinnswelle)`
+  - `2.
+The peace of the dead is disturbed – the graves of the ancestors are desecrated`
+    - German: `Die Ruhe der Toten wird gestört – Die Gräber der Ahnen werden geschändet`
+  - `3.
+The Tonga ( = pillar) of knowledge will fall` (`PC has to find out what "Tonga" means and topple the pillar`)
+    - German: `Die Tonga (=Säule) des Wissens wird fallen  SC muß rausfinden, was "Tonga" heißt und die Säule umkippen`
+  - 4: 1st of `3 most important traditions is broken`: `hero is attacked from behind by a guard (dishonorably)` (that `orc = former slave -> hates humans`)
+    - German: `Die 3 wichtigsten Traditionen werden gebrochen (und die dazugehörigen Siegel)`, `SC wird von Wächter hinterrücks angegriffen (ehrlos)`, `Ork = ehem.
+Sklave -> hasst Menschen`
+  - 5: 2nd of `3 most important traditions is broken`: a certain orcs commits some kind of sacrillege (while mind-controlled by the hero)
+    - German: `Ork übernehmen (bestimmte Person) und Sakrileg begehen`
+  - 6: 3rd of `3 most important traditions is broken`: `old friends become enemies`
+    - German: `Alte Freunde werden zu Feinden`